angelayuan399/Recipe-and-Rating-Analysis/README.md

 #### 5. Remove Outliers
 I removed recipes with calories that were 3,000 calories or over.
 The recommended daily calorie intake for adults can range from 1,600 to 3,000, with the standard reference point being 2,000 calories.
 #### 6. Checked for missing values
-I checked if there were missing values in the calories and carbs column.
+I checked if there were missing values in the calories and carbs columns verify data completeness.

-### The table below shows the first five unique recipes from the cleaned DataFrame, limited to the relevant columns.
+#### The table below shows the first five unique recipes from the cleaned DataFrame, limited to the relevant columns.
 | name                               | id     | contributor_id | user_id  | n_steps | n_ingredients | avg_rating | calories | carbs | total_fat | sugar | sodium | protein | saturated_fat |
 |------------------------------------|--------|----------------|----------|---------|---------------|------------|----------|-------|-----------|-------|--------|---------|---------------|
 | 1 brownies in the world best ever  | 333281 | 985201         | 386585   | 10      | 9             | 4.0        | 138.4    | 6.0   | 10.0      | 50.0  | 3.0    | 3.0     | 19.0          |